 Dade City is a somewhat small city located in the state of Florida.
-With a population of 6,955 people and 12 constituent neighborhoods, Dade City is the 244th largest community in Florida.
+With a population of 7,232 people and 12 constituent neighborhoods, Dade City is the 244th largest community in Florida.

-The per capita income in Dade City in 2010 was $18,547, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $74,188 for a family of four.
-Dade City also has one of the higher rates of people living in poverty in the nation, with 32.21% of its population below the federal poverty line.
+The per capita income in Dade City in 2010 was $20,489, which is lower middle income relative to Florida and the nation.
+This equates to an annual income of $81,956 for a family of four.
+However, Dade City contains both very wealthy and poor people as well.

 Dade City is an extremely ethnically-diverse city.
 The people who call Dade City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dade City residents report their race to be White, followed by Black or African-American.
 Dade City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 24.03% of the city’s residents.
 Important ancestries of people in Dade City include Irish, German, English, Italian, and French.

 The most common language spoken in Dade City is English.
 Other important languages spoken here include Spanish and Polish.